Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Introduction

 In this paper, we introduce the natural problem \prob{MCPS}, which we assume may be of wider interest to the algorithmic community.

-Based on the fact that MED is simple on \acp{DAG}, one might expect to similarly find a polynomial algorithm for \prob{MCPS} on \acp{DAG} as well.
-However, in \Cref{sec:inapproximability} we show that the arguably most complex core of \prob{MCPS} cannot even be approximated within a sublogarithmic factor, already on \acp{DAG}, unless P=NP.
+Based on the fact that \prob{MED} is simple on \acp{DAG}, one might expect to similarly find a polynomial algorithm for \prob{MCPS}, or at least for \prob{MCPS1}, on \acp{DAG} as well.
+However, in \Cref{sec:inapproximability} we show that already on \acp{DAG} the arguably most complex core of \prob{MCPS1} cannot even be approximated within a sublogarithmic factor, unless P=NP.
+Further, we prove that \prob{MCPS1} is para-NP-hard (i.e., not in the complexity classes FPT or XP, unless P=NP) w.r.t.\ several natural parameters.

 In \Cref{sec:lsps} we introduce the class of \emph{\acfp{LSP}}---a generalization of \acfp{DSP} that also allows, e.g., cycles and dense subgraphs. \acp{LSP} have the potential to allow simple algorithms and proofs for a wider array of problems, not just \prob{MCPS}, due to their structural relation to \acp{DSP}.
 For example, the \prob{MCPS}-analogue of a well-known spanner property~\cite{DBLP:journals/dcg/AlthoferDDJS93} holds on \acp{LSP} but not on general graphs: if the retention constraint is satisfied for all edges, it is also satisfied for every vertex pair (see~\Cref{th:series_parallel_edge_feasible_cap_spanner}).